2004Scape/Server/README.md

 - [NodeJS 20+](https://nodejs.org/) (current LTS) or [18](https://nodejs.org/download/release/v18.18.2/) (last LTS)
 - [Java 17+](https://adoptium.net/)

-Java is required for JagCompress.jar (a small 1:1 compression utility) and RuneScriptCompiler.jar (the content language compiler).
+Java is required for RuneScriptCompiler.jar, our content language compiler.

-You can download JagCompress and RuneScriptCompiler from the [#dev-resources](https://discord.com/channels/953326730632904844/1125601647574396978) Discord channel.
-Place the jar files in the root directory of the project.
+You can download RuneScriptCompiler from the [#dev-resources](https://discord.com/channels/953326730632904844/1125601647574396978) Discord channel.
+Place the jar file in the root directory of the project.

-[JagCompress is also available on GitHub](https://github.com/2004scape/JagCompress/releases).
 RuneScriptCompiler is not yet open-source, sorry for any inconvenience.

 ## Getting Started